Saving the Ocean

 OCR seeks to understand the impacts of human generated noise on marine life – using our understanding to inform ocean policy and practice.

-Of concern are the noises generated by underwater communication, military sonar, seismic airgun surveys, seafloor oil and gas processing, and shipping noise, and the impacts on cetaceans (whales, dolphins, porpoises), pinnepeds (seals and sea lions), fish, and marine invertebrates.
+Of concern are the noises generated by underwater acoustical communication networks, military sonar, seismic airgun surveys, seafloor oil and gas processing, and shipping noise These noises can impose various impacts on marine life across al taxa – cetaceans (whales, dolphins, porpoises), pinnipeds (seals and sea lions), fish, and marine invertebrates.

 The snap noise of a snapping shrimp can be as loud as a point-blank muzzle crack of a 30 caliber rifle = 220dB (re 1µPa)

 air at ~ 343m / second;

 ice at ~ 3,900m / second;